 Copperhead snakes: Facts, bites & babies

-What does a copperhead look like?
+What do copperhead snakes look like?

-Copperheads are medium-size snakes, averaging between 2 and 3 feet (0.6 to 0.9 meters) in length.
+Copperhead snakes are medium-size snakes, averaging between 2 and 3 feet (0.6 to 0.9 meters) in length.
 According to the Smithsonian National Zoological Park, female copperheads are longer than males; however, males possess proportionally longer tails.

 According to Beane, copperhead snake bodies are distinctly patterned.
 Their "dorsal pattern is a series of dark, chestnut-brown or reddish-brown crossbands, each shaped like an hourglass, dumbbell or saddlebag … on a background of lighter brown, tan, salmon or pinkish," Beane said.
 He further described the saddlebags as "wide on sides of body, narrow in center of back — the crossbands typically have darker margins and lighter lateral centers."
 Meanwhile, "some crossbands may be broken, and sometimes small dark spots may be in the spaces between the crossbands."